Ken Livingstone: Member of Parliament

 In the 1992 general election, John Major led the Conservatives to a narrow victory, resulting in Kinnock's resignation as Labour leader.
 The Socialist Campaign Group put Livingstone's name forward to succeed Kinnock, with Bernie Grant as his deputy, but they were not elected, with John Smith and Margaret Beckett taking the positions.
 After Smith died in May 1994, Livingstone endorsed Beckett to succeed him.
 However, Tony Blair was selected, with Livingstone predicting that he would be "the most right-wing leader" in Labour history.
 Blair and his supporters sought to further expunge leftist elements and taking it to the centre, thus creating "New Labour", with Peter Mandelson asserting that figures like Livingstone represented "the enemy" of reform.
 Throughout 1995, Livingstone unsuccessfully fought Blair's attempts to remove Clause Four (promoting nationalised industry) from the Labour constitution, which he saw as a betrayal of the party's socialist roots.
 In 1996, he warned of the growing influence of spin doctors in the party, and called for Blair to sack Alastair Campbell after a High Court judge criticised Campbell in a libel trial.
 Nevertheless, Blair led Labour to a landslide victory in the 1997 general election, resulting in the formation of the first Labour government since 1979.
 In December 1997, Livingstone joined a Labour revolt against Blair's attempts to cut benefits to single mothers and, in March 1998, publicly criticised Gordon Brown for advocating "an awful lot of Thatcherite nonsense" and attempting to privatise the London Underground through the PPP scheme.
 In 1997 he was re-elected to the NEC, beating Mandelson to the position.

-Livingstone continued his association with members of Trotskyite group Socialist Action, with the group's leader John Ross becoming his most important adviser, teaching him about economics.
+Livingstone continued his association with members of Trotskyist group Socialist Action, with the group's leader John Ross becoming his most important adviser, teaching him about economics.
 Investing in an advanced £25,000 computer, he and Ross used the machine to undertake economic analysis, on the basis of which they began publishing the Socialist Economic Bulletin in 1990.
 Two other members of the group, Redmond O'Neill and Simon Fletcher, also became trusted advisers.
 When Socialist Action founded a campaign group, the Anti-Racist Alliance, Livingstone came to be closely associated with it.
 They campaigned on the racist murder of Stephen Lawrence and the rise of the far right British National Party, but were disadvantaged by an ongoing rivalry with the Anti-Nazi League.